Babuka6/CSE110_firstLab/index.md

 **My favorite programming language is C++**, and I have a strong preference for it over Python.
 Why?
 Well...

-> “Man is sometimes extraordinarily, passionately, in love with suffering...”
+> “Man is sometimes extraordinarily, passionately, in love with suffering...” :joy:
 > ― Fyodor Dostoevsky